Effective bounds for the number of MMP-series of a smooth threefold: Introduction

-Our main theorem is the following. \begin{theorem} Let $X$ be a smooth projective threefold of positive Kodaira dimension.
-Then the number of minimal model programs of $X$ that can be obtained performing first a series of divisorial contractions followed by a series of flips is at most $\max\{1, 3^{\,(\rho(X) - 2)}[(\rho(X) - 2)!]^2\}$, where $\rho(X)$ is the Picard number of $X$. \end{theorem} Theorem \ref{thm:dile1} reduces quickly to finding a bound for the number of possible flipping curves passing through a terminal singularity, see \cite[Definition 2.34]{KM98}.
-Note that in the case of a smooth surface $S$ of positive Kodaira dimension, the minimal model is unique \cite[Definition 1.30]{KM98} and, therefore, we cannot have two (-1)-curves $E_1$ and $E_2$ passing through the same point.
-Indeed, they both should be contracted before reaching the minimal model of $S$, but the contraction of $C_1$ transforms $C_2$ in a curve with non-negative selfintersection, and so impossible to contract.
+Theorem \ref{cor:dile1} reduces quickly to finding a bound for the number of possible flipping curves passing through a terminal singularity, see \cite[Definition 2.34]{KM98}.
+Note that in the case of a smooth surface $S$ of positive Kodaira dimension, the minimal model is unique \cite[Definition 1.30]{KM98} and, therefore, we cannot have two (--1)-curves $E_1$ and $E_2$ passing through the same point.
+Indeed, they both should be contracted before reaching the minimal model of $S$, but the contraction of $C_1$ transforms $C_2$ into a curve with non-negative selfintersection, and so impossible to contract.

-The assumption on the order of flips and divisorial contractions comes from the fact that we cannot control the number of flipping curves contained in a divisor that is later contracted in the MMP.
-In the non-general type case there exists an example of a threefold $X$ where this number of curves is infinite, hence producing a new example of a variety with non-negative Kodaira dimension and an infinite number of $K_X$-negative extremal rays, see \cite[Theorem 7.1]{Lesieutre}.
-In the general-type case this cannot happen because of the finiteness statement proved in \cite{BCHM10}, and there is still hope to bound the total number of minimal model programs using the topology of the variety.
+The difficulty in generalizing this result to higher Picard rank comes from the fact that we cannot control the number of flipping curves contained in a divisor that is later contracted in the MMP-series.
+In the non-general type case there exists an example of a threefold $X$ where this number of curves is infinite, hence producing a new example of a variety with non-negative Kodaira dimension and an infinite number of $K_X$-negative extremal rays, see \cite[Theorem 7.1]{Les15}.
+In the general type case this cannot happen because of the finiteness statement proved in \cite{BCHM10}, and there is still hope to bound the total number of MMP-series using the topology of the variety.
+Also, with the current techniques it does not seem possible to relax the smoothness hypothesis in Theorem \ref{cor:dile1}, see Remark \ref{rmk:singul3}.
+In the case of Picard number equal two, instead, we can give an easy bound also in the case of terminal threefolds, see Remark \ref{rmk:pic2terminal}.

-Theorem \ref{thm:dile1} is a technical result, in the sense that in general we cannot impose geometric conditions on $X$ so that the hypothesis is satisfied.
-However, using Theorem \ref{thm:dile1} we can obtain some effective bounds in the case of Picard number equal to three.

-\begin{theorem} Let $X$ be a smooth projective threefold of positive Kodaira dimension of Picard number $\rho(X) = 3$, then the number of minimal model programs of $X$ is at most 3. \end{theorem}

 The paper is organized as follows: in Section \ref{sec:prelim} we collect some preliminary notions, mainly about the MMP in dimension three.
 The reader in need of more details should refer to \cite{KM98}.
-In Section \ref{sec:proof} we prove Theorem \ref{thm:dile1} and Theorem \ref{cor:dile1}.
-We conclude with a possible strategy to bound the number of minimal model programs in the case of Picard number equal to four, see Section \ref{sec:strategy4}.
+In Section \ref{sec:proof} we prove Theorem \ref{cor:dile1}.